 Reduce The Negative Self Talk

 Negative self-talk is like poison dripping from a pipe, eroding your health and your weight loss efforts.
 Every time you say something negative in your mind, your body hears it.
-These voices often come from others, whether family, friends, social media or our diet-culture obsessed society.
-We internalize them, adopt them, tricking ourselves into believing that they are our truths, creating false standards by which we feel measured against.
+These voices often come from others, whether family, friends, social media, or our diet-culture-obsessed society.
+We internalize them, adopt them, tricking ourselves into believing that they are our truths, creating false standards by which we feel measured.

-The only way to reduce negative self talk is to call ourselves to be more aware of it - why are we doing it?
+The only way to reduce negative self-talk is to call ourselves to be more aware of it - why are we doing it?
 Where did it come from?
 And how can we cognitively reframe these thoughts to help us, instead of hinder?
-By accepting responsibility for your actions rather than falling victim to the moment and beating yourself down, the behavior that gets your further away from your goals than you were when you started.
+Accepting responsibility for your actions rather than falling victim to the moment and beating yourself down, is the behavior that gets you further away from your goals than you were when you started.

 “Shoutout to everyone relearning who they are after a lifetime of believing that losing weight was all that they had to offer to the world”